-The central five guests of the festival are also accompanied by fresh translations of their books into Slovene.
+The main five guests of the festival and the selected young literary name from the Fabula Hub program are also accompanied by fresh translations of books into Slovene.
 Usually, these are also the first ever translations of the authors into Slovene.
 A very important mission of the festival is also to introduce Slovenian readers with relevant world literature, which has received wider recognition abroad but is still quite unknown to the general public in Slovenia.

 All the books will be published in the festival collection by Beletrina Academic Press and will be up for sale, for 10 euros each.